Matthew Perry’s cause of death still under investigation by medical examiner

-LOS ANGELES (KTLA) — The cause of death for actor Matthew Perry, who was discovered unresponsive in his hot tub Saturday, has been deferred, the Los Angeles County Medical Examiner’s Office announced on Sunday.
+LOS ANGELES (KTLA) — The cause of death for actor Matthew Perry, who was found unresponsive in his hot tub on Saturday, has been deferred, the Los Angeles County Medical Examiner’s Office said on Sunday.

 According to the county medical examiner’s website, a deferred cause of death means that additional investigation of the case has been requested.